 Whether you’re a full-time internet marketing professional or a solopreneur, there are many online marketing tools that can dramatically improve your productivity and increase your ROI.

-Following are 30 of my all-time favorite software tools for online marketing; I’ll keep this list updated as I find new ones!
+Following are 30 of my all-time favorite software tools for online marketing, many we use regularly for our content marketing and link building service; I’ll keep this list updated as I find new ones!